code-and-effect/effective_rte/README.md

+# Deprecation

+This gem has been deprecated and is no longer maintained.

+It is based on WYMEditor (http://www.wymeditor.org) real text area.

+The WYMEditor isn't compatible with later versions of jQuery.

 # Effective RTE

 Provides a formtastic textarea replacement input based on the WYMEditor (http://www.wymeditor.org) 1.0.0b5

 Rails >= 3.2.x, Ruby >= 1.9.x.
 Has not been tested/developed for Rails4.

-DONT USE THIS GEM.
 The WymEditor isn't compatible with later versions of jQuery

 ## Getting Started